AnthonyBloomer/nrscrapy/README.md

         self.inc_value('item_dropped_reasons_count/%s' % reason, spider=spider)
 ```

+The above example includes only a few of the signal events available.
+For a full list of signals go to: [https://docs.scrapy.org/en/latest/topics/signals.html](https://docs.scrapy.org/en/latest/topics/signals.html)

-## Setup
+## Testing the Project

+To try this project, follow these steps:

-1. Clone the repo.
+1. Clone the repo: `git clone https://github.com/AnthonyBloomer/nrscrapy.git`
-2. Install the requirements. `pip install -r requirements.txt`
+2. Install the requirements.
+Run `pip install -r requirements.txt`
-3. Update `newrelic.ini` with your license key.
+3. Update `newrelic.ini` with your license key or export your license key as an environment variable.
 4. Run `cd tutorial`
 5. Run `scrapy crawl quotes`